orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it? - ; compression

 ## Compression
- curvature and noncompressability ; tweet ([[Jonathan Gorard]])

-- [ ] Compressing/minimizing ambiguity  (important: whilst ignoring as little as possible. - can loosen this in certain cases.
-In other cases there's nothing you want to ignore (except for the way of getting there perhaps))

 - [ ] Against forgetting/violation/inconsistencies
 	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.